Virgil Hooe: Arctic Winter Games and representative coaching (1984–1986)

-Service
+Service High School (1985–2003)

 When the door closes at 2:35 (for practice), all pretenses of friendship are dropped.
 And that's the one thing I really dislike about myself.
 I've seen some really good kids come through here that I miss and never had the chance to be friends with.
 But I would rather have them say, when that last ball drops on the floor, that I did everything I could to help them reach their goals.